Blockstream/satellite/doc/hardware.md

 feature is required in order to use Universal LNBs for receiving from the Galaxy 18 and Eutelsat 113 satellites.

-<sup>2</sup> The demodulator can receive the two streams that are sent over the
+<sup>2</sup> The receiver can receive the two streams that are sent over the
 Blockstream Satellite network concurrently.
 More information on the two streams below.